citiesense/docs/pages/02-Getting Started.md

 __Step 1__
-Click the blue Add Area button in the upper right hand corner of the map.
+Click the blue  N E W   A R E A  button in the upper right hand corner of the map.

 __Step 2__